rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

 Later they might realize that Bitcoin's
  [fixed supply](fixed-supply.md)
  is a potential *store of wealth*.
-And rarely do people experience Bitcoin as a
+But rarely do people experience Bitcoin as a
  *unit of account* (potential or otherwise).
 This is not because Bitcoin
  is necessarily any stronger as a *store of value*